 - 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs" on your vehicle's placard.
 [The placard is on the driver's doorjamb.] - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from 850 pounds.
+Subtract the combined weight of the driver and passengers from 850 lbs.

 - 4. The resulting figure equals the available amount of cargo and luggage load capacity.
 For example, if the maximum load is 850 lbs and there will be five 150 lb passengers in your vehicle, the amount of available cargo and luggage load capacity is 100 lbs.
 (850 750 (5 × 150) = 100 lbs.) - 5.
-Determine the combined weight of luggage and cargo being loaded in the vehicle.
-That weight may not safely exceed the available cargo and luggage load capacity in step 4.
+Determine the combined weight of luggage and cargo being loaded on the vehicle.
+That weight may not safely exceed the available cargo and luggage load capacity calculated in step 4.

-In addition, the total weight of the vehicle, all passengers, accessories, and cargo must not exceed the Gross Vehicle Weight Rating (GVWR) or the Gross Axle Weight Rating (GAWR).
+In addition, the total weight of the vehicle, all occupants, accessories and cargo must not exceed the gross vehicle weight rating (GVWR) or the gross axle weight rating (GAWR).
 Both are on a label on the driver's doorjamb.